towolf/towolf.github.com/docs/PsychDemos/BasicAMAndMixScheduleDemo.markdown

 BasicSoundScheduleDemo.
 For more advanced use of mixing, modulators and other stuff see BasicMultiTrackAudioRecorderDemo.

-This demo shows how to use master\-slave audio devices to playback with multiple voices, mixing multiple sounds together.
-It shows how to manually control the per\-slave volume and master volume.
+This demo shows how to use master-slave audio devices to playback with multiple voices, mixing multiple sounds together.
+It shows how to manually control the per-slave volume and master volume.
 It shows how to apply AM amplitude modulation to the different slave audio devices, and how to synchronize different devices and AM modulation.
 It also shows use of sound schedules to implement repetitive sound sequences with precise